aws/aws-database-encryption-sdk-dynamodb/DynamoDbEncryption/README.md

 ### Code Organization

-DynamoDb Encryption is a project containing the following Dafny 'localServices':
+DynamoDb Encryption is a project containing the following Dafny 'localServices' under `dafny`:
 - DynamoDbEncryption: A config-less entry point for shared structures and helper methods related to DDB Encryption.
 - DynamoDbItemEncryptor: A client responsible for the encryption and decryption of DDB Items (sans any DDB API call).
 - DynamoDbEncryptionTransforms: An internal interface responsible for appropriately adding encryption to DDB APIs.